 - Where to Learn: Kovalam Surf Club, founded in 2005, is part of a larger NGO called the Sebastian Indian Social Project.
 It aims to empower local children and keep them at school by getting them involved in surfing.
 Surfing lessons are priced cheaper than other surf schools in India as Kovalam Surf Club isn't a commercially-driven organization.
 One-on-one individual classes are given and surf tours are also offered.

-Mulki, a small village around 30 kilometers north of Mangalore, is home to India's first surf school.
+Mulki, a small village about 30 minutes north of Mangalore, is home to what was India's first surf school.
 The beach is relatively unknown and uncrowded, with waves suited to beginners for most of the year.

-- Where to Learn: Mantra Surf Club was started in 2004 by two American surfing experts (including "Surfing Swami" Jack Hebner), who also pioneered surfing on the East Coast of the United States.
-The Club has India's largest inventory of surfboards, so you're sure to get one that's perfect for your size and skill level.
+- Where to Learn: Two American surfing experts (including "Surfing Swami" Jack Hebner), who pioneered surfing on the East Coast of the United States, started Mantra Surf Club in 2004.
+The club has India's largest inventory of surfboards, so you're sure to get one that's perfect for your size and skill level.
 Stay at their Ashram Surf Retreat, operated by surfing Krishna devotees, and add yoga and meditation for a unique spiritual experience.
 Numerous other adventure water sports are offered as well.
 Surfing memberships are available.

 Pilgrims, backpackers, hippies, and wandering surfers all converge on the picturesque temple town of Gokarna in Karnataka.
 Its placid beach breaks make it a good place for beginners to learn to surf from October to May.
-The best waves can be found on Main Beach near Mahabaleshwar Temple.
+The best waves can be found on Main Beach near Mahabaleshwar Temple in town.

 - Where to Learn: Cocopelli Surf School on Long Beach (just north of Main Beach) has a basic guesthouse, with the beach only a minute's walk from the door.
 Various courses are offered, from beginner to advanced.